Skip to contents

 data

-A data frame containing all the variables stated in the formula
+Optionally, a data frame containing all the variables stated in the formula

 plot